Table of Contents

 - Next is the blade.
 The blade is being held in place by the pivot.
 Pull directly upwards, following the direction of the pivot, to remove the blade.
 Please be extremely cautious when handling the blade.

 - After that, you are left with the top handle, stop pin, handle spacers, one bearing, and lanyard spacer.
 Remove the final bearing assembly, and than push the pivot out of the front handle towards the outside.
 Remove the stop pin if able (If stuck, just leave in place), and remove the lanyard spacer.
 Place these two to the side.
-You do not need to remove the top handle spacers.
-They are secured in place on purpose.
-If you are in for cleaning, nothing else needs to be dissembled.

 - If you need to remove the clip, use a T6 Torx to remove the two micro 2-56 screws from the clips hold down area.
 Please do not lose these.
 Both are required for holding the clip, and are custom made.